Sir Edward Goschen, 1st Baronet: Diplomatic service

 Goschen entered the Diplomatic Service in 1869 and after an initial few months at the Foreign Office he served in Madrid, as Third Secretary in Buenos Aires, Paris, Rio de Janeiro, Constantinople, Peking, Copenhagen as secretary to the legation (1888–1890), Lisbon as secretary to the legation, Washington (1893–1894) as secretary and Saint Petersburg (1895–1898).

-Ambassador to Belgrade
+Minister to Belgrade

 Goschen was offered the Belgrade legation and took up post in Serbia in September 1899.
 He was later to recall that his only instructions from the Foreign Secretary Lord Salisbury was to "keep [an] eye [on] King Milan".
 He remained in Serbia until 1900.

-Ambassador to Copenhagen
+Minister to Copenhagen

 According to Goschen himself he was initially less than happy to be offered the Copenhagen legation.
 "Oh dear, oh dear!
 I am not thrilled and later accepted but with misgivings".
 He served as Minister to Denmark from 1900 until 1905 and although recognising the posting as something of a diplomatic backwater he at least revelled in the social aspects of his position.